About me

 Into Thai and Isan, I translate from English and Spanish.

-This year, I have honed my translation skills under the mentorship of Mui Poopoksakul in the American Literary Translators Association (ALTA)’s Emerging Translator Mentorship Program.
-Read about my project to translate Jarupat Petcharawet’s Corvus here.
+In 2023, I honed my translation skills under the mentorship of Mui Poopoksakul in the American Literary Translators Association (ALTA)’s Emerging Translator Mentorship Program.

-And click here to read about “Dissident Dreams,” my newest initiative as part of the 2023 cohort of the Democracy Discourse Series Public Intellectuals.
+And click here to read about “Dissident Dreams,” my latest initiative as part of the 2023 cohort of the Democracy Discourse Series Public Intellectuals.

 Late Absolute Monarchy Redux: Selections from Century-Old Newspapers